Recap of 58th IT Press Tour in Boston, MA

 The team plans to have some vertical integrations with some identified key sectors applications, add time series and statistics and obviously dashboards with costs and visibility of all resources and advanced management capabilities.

-iRODS will be exhibited at the RENCI booth at SC24 in Atlanta, GA, very soon now.
+iRODS will exhibit at the RENCI booth at SC24 in Atlanta, GA, very soon now.

 Click to enlarge